-The second edition of the World Teenage Reporting Project challenged teenage journalists to profile their peers -- or worthy adults -- who have been champions of tolerance.
+The second edition of the World Teenage Reporting Project challenged teenage journalists to profile their peers -- or worthy adults -- who were champions of tolerance.

 For both projects, part of the goal is to correct the prevailing image of teenagers worldwide as a problem of some kind.